Kentucky governor vetoes voter ID bill

 In his veto message, the governor said the measure would create an obstacle to voting, resulting in fewer people casting ballots and “undermining our democracy.”

-Beshear said the bill seeks to “resolve a problem that does not exist" because voter impersonation isn’t a problem in Kentucky.
+Beshear, a former state attorney general, added that the bill seeks to “resolve a problem that does not exist," pointing to the absence of voter impersonation cases in Kentucky.

-The measure passed the Senate and House by wide margins.
-The legislature is scheduled to reconvene April 13.
 Secretary of State Michael Adams urged lawmakers to override the veto.
+The measure passed the Senate and House by wide enough margins to overcome a veto.
+The GOP-led legislature is scheduled to reconvene April 13.

-“I ask the legislators of both parties who believe in election integrity and passed this law to override this regrettable veto, and I hope the governor will eventually join me in governing from the center,” Adams said.
+“I ask the legislators of both parties who believe in election integrity and passed this law to override this regrettable veto, and I hope the governor will eventually join me in governing from the center,” Adams said in a statement.

+Adams, a Republican, campaigned on the issue en route to his election victory last year.
+The bill's lead sponsor is GOP Sen. Robby Mills.

-The bill would require voters to produce a photo ID when voting, with limited exceptions, starting with the November election.
+The measure would require Kentucky residents to produce a photo ID when voting, with limited exceptions, starting with the November election.

 People lacking their photo ID at the polls could vote by provisional ballot and later produce that ID to enable their ballot to be counted.
 Or voters could cast their ballots if recognized by an election officer, who would have to sign a document affirming to knowing the voter.